-The Straker Translations Ltd (ASX: STG) share price has started the week on a positive note.
+The Titomic Ltd (ASX: TTT) share price has started the week very strongly.

-The post Why this small cap ASX tech share is zooming higher today appeared first on Motley Fool Australia.
+The post Why this small cap ASX tech share rocketed 13% higher today appeared first on Motley Fool Australia.

 Our experts here at The Motley Fool Australia have just released a fantastic report, detailing 5 dirt cheap shares that you can buy in 2020.